obonaventure/cnp3/book/application/ex-application.rst

      - sends DNS requests containing identifiers that are incremented by one after each request
      - sends DNS requests containing random identifiers

 12. The DNS protocol can run over UDP and over TCP.
 Most DNS servers prefer to use UDP because it consumes fewer resources on the server.
-However, TCP is useful when a large answer is expected or when a large answer must Use `time dig +tcp` to query a root DNS server.
+However, TCP is useful when a large answer is expected or when a large answer is expected.
+Use `time dig +tcp` to query a root DNS server.
 Is it faster to receive an answer via TCP or via UDP ?

 Internet email protocols